 You probably have heard me preach it before: if at all possible, for search engine optimization purposes, your web site should include a blog or other section of your web site that includes articles.
 To rank well in the search engines, your web site needs new, fresh, topical content added on a regular basis.
 But to fully take advantage of the search engines and social media, you need to socialize your website’s content.
 Here is why any good search engine optimization effort must include a social validation program in order to be successful.

-Back about two years, I wrote a blog post about social media and search and how “success in social media means that you’ll get noticed in the organic search results.
+Back several years ago, I wrote a blog post about social media and search and how “success in social media means that you’ll get noticed in the organic search results.
 The search engines love fresh, unique content–and they love to find new URLs and links.
 If your site gets a link on a social media site, it will get noticed and crawled.”

-For over two years now (actually a lot longer than that), I continue to combine search engine optimization efforts (both on-page SEO factors as well as off-page factors like a linking campaign) with a very specific targeted social media marketing or what I now call “social validation”.
+For over at least a dozen years now (actually a lot longer than that), I continue to combine search engine optimization efforts (both on-page SEO factors as well as off-page factors like a linking campaign) with a very specific targeted social media marketing or what I now call “social validation”.

 In order for an article on your web site or even a blog post on your blog to rank well in the search engines, the search engines (Bing and Google) are looking for social validation.
 They see your new URL and index it, but will rank it higher in the search results if they can find some reason to: and one of those reasons includes social validation.

 What is Social Validation?